missionpinball/mpf-docs/displays/widgets/segment_display_emulator/how_to.rst

        number: 1

 A couple of things to note in the above configuration. ``display1`` is the name we are assigning to the segment display.
-The ``number`` parameter value must match the one we assigned to the segment_display_emulator widget when it was created on the slide previously (we used a value of ``1``, although any value will work).
+This parameter value must match the one we assigned to the``name`` parameter of the segment_display_emulator widget when it was created on the slide previously (we used a value of ``display1``).
 Be sure these values match or the communications between MPF and MPF-MC will not update the segment display widget properly.

 Repeat this process for each segment display emulator widget you configure.